phirebase/quicktags-for-wp/readme.txt

 = 1.0 =
 Public release

-== Screenshots ==

-1. wp-quicktags.png

-== Frequently Asked Questions ==

-Currently No FAQs but feel free to contact us with any questions you do have.

 == Upgrade Notice ==

-No need to update, it's a first version.
+No need to update, it's a stable version.

 == Credits ==